Hardiness Zones 1-2

 Although Zones 1-2 are not found anywhere on the mainland states, the central Alaska city of Fairbanks and the surrounding Denali area is home to more than 30,000 people, many of whom still garden in the summer like the rest of the country.

 Even the coldest regions in Alaska and Canada still have about 115 days of a warm growing season capable of sustaining short-season fruits and vegetables such as arugula, pea, and radish.

-USDA Hardiness Zone 3
+Hardiness Zone 3

 - Northern Montana, North Dakota, and Minnesota